lincongNMR/java_project/README.md

 1. It means we have write permission to access, can delete comment when we don't understand what are you saying.
 2. We tell you please add enough description, because we don't allow add we don't understand what are you saying.
+### Guide to comment
+Replying please add a mention like "@zixuan75", adding new comment on pull requests can not close pull request then comment.
+If you close *Beta folder* pull request, I will lock this pull request.
+#### Add files and comment
+Adding files and comment does not make sense to ask question, do not add files then add a comment in pull request.
+Adding something does not work when we close the *Beta folder* pull request.